RevolutionTech/bg-teach/src/teaches/dead-of-winter.md

   - [ ] Choose a player to exile (can't be yourself)
   - [ ] All other players vote up/down
   - [ ] More on exiling later, but it's a tough life

+### Crossroads

 - [ ] Crossroad cards: trigger text is in italics

-- Resolve colony
+### Resolve colony

 - [ ] Pay 1 food for every 2 survivors in the colony (rounded up)
   - [ ] If not enough food, add starvation token to lose 1 morale for each starvation token in food supply (but keep all food)
 - [ ] Check waste: lose 1 morale for every set of 10 cards
 - [ ] Resolve crisis: +1 for correct symbol, -1 for wrong symbol, need result = non-exiled players
   - [ ] Get 1 morale for 2+ extra symbols
 - [ ] Add zombies: 1 at colony for every 2 survivors at colony (starting at entrance 1), 1 at other locations for every survivor there
   - [ ] For each noise token, add a zombie for each roll of 3 or less
   - [ ] Barricades cancel zombie spawn if no empty entrances
   - [ ] When entrance is overrun, kill lowest influence (helpless survivor if no one else there)
 - [ ] Check main objective
 - [ ] Move round marker
 - [ ] Pass first player token counter-clockwise (regressive turn order)

-- First player
+### First player

 - [ ] Breaks all ties
 - [ ] Decides what order to resolve effects that occur simultaneously

-- Exiled players
+### Exiled players

 - [ ] Draw an exile secret objective card (this makes your objective harder)
 - [ ] Move all survivors to non-colony locations
 - [ ] Can never move to colony
 - [ ] Adds new survivors to a non-colony location of their choice
 - [ ] Does not add helpless survivors when instructed
 - [ ] Cannot vote
 - [ ] Cannot add cards to a crisis
 - [ ] Cannot spend food tokens, but may use food cards from hand to spend them
 - [ ] Does not discard cards to the waste pile
 - [ ] When exiled survivors die, no morale is lost
 - [ ] If 2 non-traitor players are exiled, morale drops to 0

+### Setup

-- [ ] Setup: keep 2 survivors, 1 as leader
+- [ ] Keep 2 survivors, 1 as leader
   - [ ] Leader with the highest influence determines first player